 Spray machine operators use spray guns to coat metal, wood, ceramic, fabric, paper, and food products with paint and other coating solutions.

 Coating, painting, and spraying machine setters, operators, and tenders position the spray guns, set the nozzles, and synchronize the action of the guns with the speed of the conveyor carrying products through the machine and through drying ovens.
 During the operation of the painting machines, these workers tend the equipment, watch gauges on the control panel, and check products to ensure that they are being painted evenly.
 The operator may use a manual spray gun to “touch up” flaws.

 Painting, coating, and decorating workers paint, coat, or decorate products such as furniture, glass, pottery, toys, cakes, and books.
-Some workers coat confectionery, bakery, and other food products with melted chocolate, cheese, oils, sugar, or other substances.
-Paper is often coated to give it its gloss.
+Some workers coat confectionery, baked goods, and other food products with melted chocolate, cheese, oils, sugar, or other substances.
 Silver, tin, and copper solutions are frequently sprayed on glass to make mirrors.